berkeley-cdss/course-site-quarto/data.qmd

 ---
-title: "Datasets"
+title: "Data"
 ---

-We'll use several real world datasets in class.
+We'll use data from several real world situations in class.

-## Dataset 1
+## Data 1

-## Dataset 2
+## Data 2